-The University is committed to the enhancement and support of international collaborative activity across all areas of our learning, teaching, research and enterprise in accordance with our Corporate Strategy 2014 - 2020.
+UWS is a global university and we are committed to the enhancement and support of international collaborative activity across all areas of our learning, teaching, research and enterprise in accordance with our Strategy 2025.
 Partnership with other educational institutions, organisations and private companies allows us to deliver this objective both in Scotland and internationally.